Group Life insurance

 Dependent Life Insurance

-If you enroll for optional employee life insurance, you may also elect to purchase life insurance coverage for your eligible dependents (your legal spouse to age 70 and your dependent children to age 19).
+If you enroll for optional employee life insurance, you may also elect to purchase life insurance coverage for your eligible dependents.
+Eligible dependents include your legal spouse to age 70 and children born to you or legally adopted by you to age 19. grandchilden are not eligible for dependent life coverage.
 Dependent life insurance equals $5,000 for each covered dependent ($500 for newborns to 6 months of age).
 The monthly cost for this coverage is $1.60 which is deducted from your pay on an after-tax basis.
 The cost is the same no matter how many eligible dependents are enrolled.

 Enrolling for Optional Life Insurance